What people are saying about the Rose and the Starlight Room

 The Rose Theater in Washington State: A Beloved Local Movie House Embraces Digital

 "If you want to get cinematic about it, you could say that Rocky Friedman is like Humphrey Bogart’s Rick in Casablanca.
 Both men hold court nightly in neighborhood joints that reflect their refined and idiosyncratic tastes.
-Like Rick’s café, there’s always action at Rocky’s.
-For the full article, continue to The Credits.
+Like Rick’s café, there’s always action at Rocky’s." – The Credits

 A Rose in Bloom: "Rocky's Theatre" earns devoted fans in Port Townsend, WA